jsjung00/search-discrete-diffusion/README.md

 <div>
 <h1> Stochastic search is all you need: adding guidance to discrete diffusion</h1>
 This project evaluates a proposed method of adding guidance to discrete diffusion with a non-differentiable guidance function.
 At each diffusion reverse timestep, it creates random perturbations of the diffusion logits and returns the argmax based on the guidance function.

+Below is the Readme for the diffusion fork below.

 [LaMBO](https://github.com/samuelstanton/lambo) + [NOS](https://github.com/ngruver/NOS) <img src="assets/nos.jpg" height="50" style="display: inline" vertical-align: middle /> = [LaMBO-2](https://arxiv.org/abs/2305.20009) </h1>
 </div>